I'm a Man (Bo Diddley song): The Yardbirds versions

-English rock band the Yardbirds recorded a live version of "I'm a Man" for their first UK album Five Live Yardbirds with Eric Clapton in 1964, that was later included on their second American album Having a Rave Up with The Yardbirds.
+The English rock band the Yardbirds recorded a live version of "I'm a Man" for their first UK album Five Live Yardbirds with Eric Clapton in 1964, that was later included on their second American album Having a Rave Up with The Yardbirds.
 In 1965 during their first American tour, the Yardbirds with Jeff Beck on guitar, recorded a studio version of "I'm a Man", that is also included on Having a Rave Up.
-Their versions feature their signature "rave-up" arrangement, when the beat shifts into double time and the instrumentation builds to a crescendo.
+Their versions feature their signature "rave-up" arrangement, when the beat shifts into double time and the instrumentation builds to a climax.
 Beck added a "scratch-picking" technique to produce a percussive effect during the song's instrumental section, which critic Cub Koda notes "provides the climax on the studio version of 'I'm a Man', perhaps the most famous Yardbirds rave-up of all".

-Recording took place at the Chess Studios in Chicago, with additional recording at the Columbia Studios in New York.
-It was released as a single and later included on their 1965 Epic Records album Having a Rave Up.
-The Yardbirds' version (with "Still I'm Sad" as its B-side, released by Epic Records in the U.S.) peaked at number 17 on the Billboard Hot 100 in 1965.
-The song was later released in the UK in 1976.
+The Yardbirds recorded the backing track at Chess Studios in Chicago on September 19, 1965.
+They overdubbed further elements on the 21st and 22nd at Columbia Studios in New York.
+On October 11, Epic Records released "I'm a Man" as a single in the US, with "Still I'm Sad" as the B-side.
+It peaked at number 17 on the Billboard Hot 100.
+In Canada, the single was released by Capitol and reached number 4 on the RPM singles chart.
+The song was included on their 1965 Epic Records album Having a Rave Up and was later released in the UK in 1976.
 Diddley praised their cover as "beautiful" and it has been called "a defining moment for the band".

 In addition to the 1964 live version with Clapton, other live versions include those with Jeff Beck (1965 Yardbirds ...On Air, released 1991) and Jimmy Page (1968 Live Yardbirds: Featuring Jimmy Page, released 1971 and Yardbirds '68, released 2017).

 Recognition

 Bo Diddley's original "I'm a Man" is ranked number 369 on Rolling Stone magazine's list of "The 500 Greatest Songs of All Time".
 In 2012, the song along with the self-named A-side song "Bo Diddley" was added to the Library of Congress's National Recording Registry list of "culturally, historically, or aesthetically important" American sound recordings.
 In 2018, "I'm a Man" was inducted into the Blues Foundation Blues Hall of Fame as a "Classic of Blues Recording".
+In 2020, the 1955 recording of "I'm a Man" by Bo Diddley on Checker Records was inducted into the Grammy Hall of Fame.